HAKingDesign/AIProject/README.md

 # AIProject

-Semester Project for Introduction to Artifical Inteligence
+Semester Project for Introduction to Artifical Inteligence Does this work - Sebastian Baglo